fabi1cazenave/webL10n/README.md

 JavaScript API
 --------------

-This API is a work in progress.
-We intend to reuse the l20n one, but if you want to try this library right now, here's how it goes.
+This API is a work in progress and is likely to change any time.
+If you want to try the l10n.js library right now, here's how it goes.

 The whole library exposes an 'l10n' object: